 Fees payable for the audit of the Company's annual accounts include £5,000 (2022: £5,000) for out-of-pocket expenses incurred for the delivery of the audit.

-Other assurance services include fees in relation to the £300m bond issuance and certain agreed upon procedures performed by Ernst & Young LLP in connection with the Company's regulatory reporting requirements for Ofwat.
+Other assurance services include £160,060 in relation to non-audit services performed in connection with the Company's regulatory reporting requirements for Ofwat and £65,880 in relation to the bond issuance.

 6. Staff numbers and costs